LeeThompson/perldar/README.md

 (The project's title is a play on the name of the RAIDar tool used to manage the units from the operating system desktop.)

-This project is only useful if you own a NETGEAR ReadyNAS unit(s).
+This project is only useful if you own NETGEAR ReadyNAS unit(s).